exponential-idle-guides/exponential-idle-guides/src/view/guides/theory-sim.md

  - **Just Theory Name**.
 For example, T2, T8.
 Autobuy all variables
  - **T5AI**.
 For example, T5AI, T5AI4, T5AI5.
 This just means normal
    active strat as they are sim only strategies.
-There are 5 simulation ai's for T5 based on buying patterns.
+There are 5 simulation AI's for T5 based on buying patterns.
  - **T7NoDecay**.
 For example: T7NoDecay1, T7NoDecay2.
-This is just another Simulator only strategy so just use the normal manual/auto strategy and you are fine.
+This is just another simulator only strategy so just use the normal manual/auto strategy and you are fine.
  - **T8  Attractor**.
 For example, T8C, T8L, or T8.
 The C, L, and R
    represent the three attactors and which to have on.
 Rare to see anything but T8R, but it has happened.